Kevin Kato Hammond

 Kevin Kato Hammond is an American musician, author, publisher and journalist.
 He is the owner and creator of Take Me Out To The Go-Go, Inc. (TMOTTGoGo), editor and publisher of Take Me Out To The Go-Go Magazine, executive producer of TMOTTGoGo DVD Magazine, and webmaster of TMOTTGoGo.com.
 Take Me Out to the Go-Go Magazine gains attention from outside media outlets for its designation as "the official gateway to a Washington, DC music culture."
 Such magazines as Vibe have made Kevin Hammond and Take Me Out to the GoGo Magazine a significant source of information about the go-go music culture.
 His history as a musician includes performing and recording with the go-go bands Pure Elegance, Little Benny & the Masters, and Proper Utensils.
 Most recently he has served as co-music director of Fatal Attraction Band.

 Kato is currently the director of marketing for Bag of Beats Records.
 He is also the chairperson for history and archives for The GoGo Coalition.

 Born in Washington, DC, Kevin "Kato" Hammond grew up in Seat Pleasant, Maryland, and attended the Duke Ellington School of the Arts in Washington, DC and Bowie High School in Bowie, Maryland.
 As a child, he performed in DC area organizations such as CUE (Children's Urban Arts Ensemble), Bren-Carr Dancers and The T-N-T Poppers.
-Hammond is also an award-winning playwright.
+Hammond is also a playwright.
 At the age of 17, he wrote a play entitled Buddies that listed in the finalist division of the Young Playwrights Inc. Young Playwrights Festival at the Public Theater.
 This play was performed Off-Broadway and starred Denzel Washington and Anna Maria Horsford, both of whom were lesser known actors at the time.